-&lt;sup>2 Mitigation requirements include all clean-up actions required by applicable federal, state, tribal, or local law.
+2 Mitigation requirements include all clean-up actions required by applicable federal, state, tribal, or local law.
 Additionally, provide, as applicable, the long-term operations and maintenance plan, Remedial Action Work Plan, and other equivalent documents.

-&lt;sup>3 Engineering controls are any physical mechanism used to contain or stabilize contamination or ensure the effectiveness of a remedial action.
+3 Engineering controls are any physical mechanism used to contain or stabilize contamination or ensure the effectiveness of a remedial action.
 Engineering controls may include, without limitation, caps, covers, dikes, trenches, leachate collection systems, signs, fences, physical access controls, ground water monitoring systems and ground water containment systems including, without limitation, slurry walls and ground water pumping systems.

-&lt;sup>4 Institutional controls are mechanisms used to limit human activities at or near a contaminated site, or to ensure the effectiveness of the remedial action over time, when contaminants remain at a site at levels above the applicable remediation standard which would allow for unrestricted use of the property.
+4 Institutional controls are mechanisms used to limit human activities at or near a contaminated site, or to ensure the effectiveness of the remedial action over time, when contaminants remain at a site at levels above the applicable remediation standard which would allow for unrestricted use of the property.
 Institutional controls may include structure, land, and natural resource use restrictions, well restriction areas, classification exception areas, deed notices, and declarations of environmental restrictions.

-A desktop review of USEPA databases, NEPAssist, and other sources was conducted to determine if the project site was located near dump sites, junk yards, landfills, hazardous waste sites, or industrial sites, including USEPA National Priorities List Sites (Superfund sites), CERCLA or state-equivalent sites, RCRA Corrective Action sites with release(s) or suspected release(s) requiring clean-up action and/or further investigation.
-The parcel has been used for agricultural purposes and there has been no change in land use in the last 20 years.
-The project is located in a rural area of Juana Diaz Municipio and will continue to be used for agricultural purpose.

-The desktop review did not find any of the above-listed toxic, hazardous or radioactive substances in or within 3,000 ft of the project area that could affect the health and safety of project occupants or conflict with the intended use of the property.
+Although the project includes activities that may not be exempt, PRDOH consulted with HUD and both parties determined that the recommended best practices and alternative options for radon testing are unfeasible and impractical (see Radon Agency Correspondence and Memorandum).
+In addition, a desktop review of USEPA databases, NEPAssist, and other sources was conducted to determine if the project site was located near dump sites, junk yards, landfills, hazardous waste sites, or industrial sites, including USEPA National Priorities List Sites (Superfund sites), CERCLA or state-equivalent sites, RCRA Corrective Action sites with release(s) or suspected release(s) requiring clean-up action and/or further investigation.
+The parcel has been used for residential purposes and there has been no change in land use in the last 20 years.
+The project is located in a rural area of Arecibo equivalent sites, RCRA Corrective Action sites with release(s) or suspected release(s) requiring clean-up action and/or further investigation.
+The desktop review did find any of the above-listed toxic, hazardous or radioactive substances in or within 3,000 feet of the project area that could affect the health and safety of project occupants or conflict with the intended use of the property.
 The project is in compliance with contamination and toxic substances requirements.